joakimrapp/KYCAggregationService/README.md

 * I guess there was a little type-o in the OpenAPI specification for the Customer Data API.
 The `#/components/schemas/ContactDetails/properties/address` property does not correspond to the actual response from the API.
 In the actual response the property is named `addresses`.
 I have updated the specification to reflect this.

 * The Customer Data API was missing operationIds for the operations, I've added these.

-## When you are done

-1. Commit/merge your final solution to the master or main branch of the git repository.

-2. Create a zip file with the project.

-3. Send the result to us by the contact address.

-If you have questions or problems, please dont hesitate to mail us!

-## Contact address

-jilhol@carnegie.se